WarperSanPlus/Photos-Cloud-Depart/README.md

 # TO DO
 - [ ] Clean components by set 'user-select' to 'none'.
+- [ ] Move the picture deletion from deleteProfil to deletePhoto
+- [ ] Evaluate if any 'include' should be 'require' instead
+- [ ] Donner accès à l'effacement d'un usager avec confirmation de retrait.

 # WIP
 - [ ] Empêcher l’accès illégal des pages réservées aux admins[^2].